How much caffeine in coffee does

 So if you're downing several cups each day of 12 fl. oz (or typical mug size), you'll be consuming about 300mg at the very least.

 By comparison, the Italians may down an espresso or two during the day, but it's likely to be a single shot.
 Even their cappuccinos are typically between 5 fl.oz and 7 fl.oz.
-So they may like their espresso, but they're not consuming the volume of caffeine in a large or extra large coffee in one day!
+So they may like their espresso, but they're not consuming as much caffeine compared to a large or extra large coffee in one day!

 B. How much coffee powder are you putting in your cup?